 With the Hollister school District's recent budget problems, the elementary music program has been completely eliminated.

 I, with other members of the community, have set up the Save the Music Program in the Hollister School District to revive music in the schools.

 Mr. O's Academy is for all ages.

-My wife and I would like to dedicate the Academy to the Hoyle sisters (Jennifer Oldencamp and Trisha Baha) who I taught when they were in elementary school.
+My wife and I would like to dedicate the Academy to the Hoyle sisters (Jennifer Baha and Trisha Oldenkamp) who I taught when they were in elementary school.